ok-ryoko/chimera/README.md

 # Chimera Linux OCI Container Images

 This repository provides **unofficial** [OCI] container images for [Chimera Linux] built from the official bootstrap rootfs tarballs.
-It also provides POSIX shell scripts for building said images using [Buildah] and [Podman] both locally and on GitHub.
+It also provides POSIX shell scripts for building said images using [Buildah] and [Podman] both locally and using [GitHub Actions].

 ## Usage

-If you trust the owner of this repository as well as the [release workflow definition], then you can pull the latest image using your favorite container management tool:
+### Pulling and running a pre-built container image

+> Please read the [trust statement](#trust-statement) before proceeding.

 ```sh
 img="$(podman pull --quiet 'ghcr.io/ok-ryoko/chimera:latest')"